-The metrics may be quantitative or qualitative; but at minimum, an LEA’s LCAP must include goals that are measured using all of the applicable metrics for the related state priorities, in each LCAP year as applicable to the type of LEA.

-To the extent a state priority does not specify one or more metrics (e.g., implementation of state academic content and performance standards), the LEA must identify a metric to use within the LCAP.
-For these state priorities, LEAs are encouraged to use metrics based on or reported through the relevant local indicator self-reflection tools for within the Dashboard.

 Goal Analysis:

 Enter the LCAP Year.

 Using actual annual measurable outcome data, including data from the Dashboard, analyze whether the planned actions were effective towards achieving the goal.
-“Effective” means that the planned actions were successful in producing the desired result.
+“Effective” means the degree to which the planned actions were successful in producing the target result.
 Respond to the prompts as instructed.

 Note: When completing the 2024–25 LCAP, use the 2023–24 Local Control and Accountability Plan Annual Update template to complete the Goal Analysis and identify the Goal Analysis prompts in the 2024–25 LCAP as “Not Applicable.”

-A description of any substantive differences in planned actions and actual implementation of these actions, including relevant challenges and successes experienced with implementation.
+A description of overall implementation, including any substantive differences in planned actions and actual implementation of these actions, and any relevant challenges and successes experienced with implementation.

 Describe the overall implementation of the actions to achieve the articulated goal, including relevant challenges and successes experienced with implementation.